 This course introduces students to the variety of materials and processes involved in hand produced textiles.
 Throughout the semester students will explore the methods in which textiles are constructed, make their own textiles, and also learn the basics of how to sew.
 We will begin with the original fiber, spin it into yarn, weave it, knit it, crochet it, etc. There will also be a component of the course that is dedicated to learning how to use a sewing machine as well as how to hand sew fabric.
 Students will experiment with surface design on textiles using dyes, embroidery, and other approaches to fabric finishing.

-This course will continue to build upon many of the techniques students learned during Textiles I. Students will be encouraged to further develop and hone skills such as spinning yarn, dyeing with natural materials, weaving, knitting, as well as embroidering.
+This course will continue to build upon many of the techniques students learned during Textiles I. Students will be encouraged to further develop and hone skills such as spinning yarn, dyeing with natural materials, weaving, knitting, as well as embroidering and sewing.
 Various new dyeing processes will be introduced as well as approaches to manipulating fiber and fabric.

 Introduction to Photography

 This class is an introduction to the fundamentals and principals of black and white photography.
 Throughout the semester students will learn to process their own film, how to operate a manual SLR camera, and also how to create a well composed and aesthetically pleasing image.
 The primary focus of the class will be on traditional black and white film, and students will be developing their own film and processing their own prints.
 Students will be supplied with a camera and film but will be responsible for their own developing.